 Stability, maintenance, and resistance

 Polyurea is resistant to gas, oil, salt, and other harsh chemicals up to battery acid.
 All you need to do is sweep up the debris and clean with your favorite cleaning product.
 This way you can keep your floor stay beautiful for many years.
 Epoxy is not impervious to staining.
-Although it can be helpful, epoxy can remain damaged or stained from chemicals like gas, oil, street de-ice fluid, and salt.
+Although it can be helpful, Epoxy can remain damaged or stained from chemicals like gas, oil, street de-ice fluid, and salt.

 Temperature, Odor and time

 Concrete coatings can be applied in just three layers, the first being both the color coat and primer, the second being the paint chip broadcast, and the last being the clear topcoat.
-Due to the fast cure rates, you can easily get a complete flooring system installed in one day.
+Due to the fast cure rates, you can quickly get a complete flooring system installed in one day.
 It means that you do not need to do it without your space for 3-4 days like you would for the epoxy system.

 Installation completed with polyurea coatings helps to save hours over conventional systems.
 It is one of the best floor coating options available today for garage floor coating.
-Polyspartic floor coatings last longer and stand up better to a wider range of hazards.
+Polyspartic floor coatings last longer and stand up better to a broader range of hazards.
 Epoxies are not durable and flexible.
 It means your garage won’t be as well protected.